The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 How to make Slow Cooker Boston Baked Beans:

 - 1 pound navy beans picked over and soaked in cold water for 8 to 12 hours

 - ⅓ cup mild molasses + 2 additional tablespoons

 - Salt and pepper

 - Turn slow cooker on high to preheat.
 Drain beans and pour them into large Dutch oven along with 8 cups water, baking soda, and bay leaves.
-Bring to boil over medium-high heat, and use a slotted spoon to skim foam off of the top.
+Bring to boil over medium-high heat, and use a slotted spoon to skim the foam off of the top.
 Boil 15 minutes.

-- Once beans are done boiling, drain beans and transfer to slow cooker, discarding bay leaves.
+- Once beans are done boiling, drain beans and transfer to the slow cooker, discarding bay leaves.
 Give everything a good stir and place aluminum foil directly on the surface of beans, then cover slow cooker with lid.
 Set slow cooker to LOW and cook until beans are creamy and tender 10-12 hours.

 - Turn off slow cooker and remove the lid and discard aluminum foil.
-Stir in remaining 2 tablespoons molasses, maple syrup (optional), mustard, and vinegar.
+Stir in the remaining 2 tablespoons molasses, maple syrup (optional), mustard, and vinegar.
 Season with salt and pepper to taste.
-Cover slow cooker lid and let beans sit until sauce has slightly thickened about 15-20 minutes.
+Cover slow cooker lid and let beans sit until the sauce has slightly thickened about 15-20 minutes.
 Serve.